 The NIST Cybersecurity Framework comprises five core functions:

-- Identify: Understand and prioritize information security risks.
+- Identify: Understand and prioritise information security risks.

-The first core function of the NIST Framework is to identify and understand the information security risks that an organization faces.
-This involves conducting a thorough assessment of the organization’s assets, systems, and vulnerabilities.
-By identifying and prioritizing risks, organizations can allocate resources effectively and implement appropriate security measures.
+The first core function of the NIST Framework is to identify and understand the information security risks that an organisation faces.
+This involves conducting a thorough assessment of the organisation’s assets, systems, and vulnerabilities.
+By identifying and prioritising risks, organisations can allocate resources effectively and implement appropriate security measures.

 - Protect: Implement safeguards to mitigate identified risks.